-THE 2025-26 FAFSA will use 2023 income information.
+THE 2026-27 FAFSA will use 2024 income information.

-READ EACH QUESTION CAREFULLY and pay close attention to which section is being completed (student or parent).
+READ EACH QUESTION CAREFULLY and pay (student or parent).

 PROVIDE CONSENT AND APPROVAL to allow federal tax information to be retrieved from the IRS.
 Consent and approval are required even if a federal tax return was not filed.
-If consent and approval are not provided, the student will be ineligible for federal student aid.
+If consent and approval are not provided, you will be ineligible for federal student aid.

-Submit the FAFSA every year as soon as possible after it becomes available (typically October 1).
+Submit the FAFSA every year as soon as possible after it becomes available (on October 1).